riceissa/material-conditional/source.md

-The statement "if $P$, then $Q$" at first seems much more fuzzy, something we use in an argument but that can't be formalized so simply---something that we would expect depends on the _meanings_ of the sentences and not just their truth values.
+The statement "if $P$, then $Q$" at first seems much more fuzzy, something we use in an argument but that can't be formalized so simply---something that we would expect depends on the _meanings_ of the sentences and not just their truth values.[^rigid]

 Another way to view the result we proved is that if we add an initially meaning-less symbol "$\rightarrow$" to our notation and all we know is